pedroscaff/swaywsr/README.md

 bindsym $mod+1 workspace number 1
 ```

-If you're like me and don't necessarily bind your workspaces to only numbers, or
+If you don't necessarily bind your workspaces to only numbers, or
 you want to keep a part of the name constant you can do like this:

 ```